benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 In a "traditional" setup (I love how we get to use words like this literally instantly after using a new technology), we might publish shared components to an npm registry, using a [semantic versioning policy](https://semver.org/).
 This is great because the various apps can pin to a major e.g. `1.x.x` meaning they don't need to worry about breaking changes coming their way.
 Even better, they can go further and use dependabot to automated minor & patch upgrades.
 The downside here is even in the most efficent update strategy, there is _always_ a lag between publishing a new version and the hundreds of apps pulling it in.
 And for internal dependencies, sometimes these aren’t the top priority.

-This means there is an inevitable time period where users are seeing different versions of components across different pages.
+This means there is an inevitable time period where users are seeing different versions of components from page-to-page.
 This is particularly noticable if this is something like navigation or a logo change.

 In the style of Alan Partridge, we cut to an underside camera angle and offer a tonal gear shift.
 “Can we do better?”